maisahjuevesano/SL_application/README.md

 I also want a more fun and pleasant design. 💥💫
 💡I would also like to be able to see the weather without going out of one app and into another.

+Right now I have a temporary solution and that is to use cors-anywhere.

 ## Techniques used (shields/badges)

 ![React badge](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB/to/img.png)